syntaxwhisper/music-library-guide/README.md

 If you remove the ReplayGain tags, the audio files return to behaving exactly as they did before.

-## What ReplayGain Does Not Do

-ReplayGain is often misunderstood.

-It does not re-encode audio, modify waveforms, or permanently alter volume levels.
-It stores playback instructions, nothing more.

-Because of this, it can safely be applied multiple times without any effect on audio quality, and the tags can be removed at any time to restore the original behaviour.

 ## ReplayGain vs Destructive Normalization

 Many audio editors offer some form of "normalization".